 Ibiza may best be known for its wild parties and magnificent beaches, but it’s also home to the luxurious Ibiza Gran Hotel Casino.
 The casino is one of the main island attractions and features gaming tables as well as slots.
 It also hosts Texas Hold ‘Em tournaments, drawing numerous poker professionals and enthusiasts.
 Overlooking the marina and the Old Town, it also provides a spectacularly romantic setting, while the spa offers a wealth of treatments and top-of-the-line service.
 Its onsite restaurant, Jackpot, is legendary, serving traditional Ibizan dishes as well as Spanish and international cuisine.

 Another Steve Wynn property, Encore is the sister property of The Wynn, which sits adjacent to it on the Las Vegas Strip.
 It’s been honored with the AAA Five Diamond Award every year since opening in 2008.
-It features 74,000 square feet of gaming space as well as a spa and salon, five restaurants, seven bars and a nightclub.
-There are 2,034 massively-sized, opulent rooms, while interior spaces feature a combination of Asian influences and whimsical designs, most notably strong reds and a butterfly motif.
+It features 74,000 square feet of gaming space as well as a spa and salon, multiple restaurants and bars and a nightclub.
+There are massively-sized, opulent rooms, while interior spaces feature a combination of Asian influences and whimsical designs, most notably strong reds and a butterfly motif.